 The ap_pipe package defines the pipeline(s) to be used for real-time Alert Production processing (K.-T. Lim 2022).
-These pipelines include instrument signature removal (§5.1), calibration (§5.15), measurement plugins (§5.4), image differencing (§6.3), source association (§6.3.4), and alert generation (§7).
+These pipelines include instrument signature removal (§5.1), calibration (§??), measurement plugins (§??), image differencing (§??), source association (§6.3.3), and alert generation (§7).
 Some of these tasks are shared with the pipelines in drp_pipe, but configured to prioritize speed over strict quality; for example, they use a minimal set of measurement plugins.

 ap_pipe currently has pipeline variants for LSSTCam, LSSTComCam, LATISS, the Rubin Observatory simulators, Hyper-SuprimeCam, and the Dark Energy Camera.
-Because these variants serve as testbeds for AP-specific algorithms and configuration settings, they are, as much as possible, the "same" pipeline, differing al-
+Because these variants serve as testbeds for AP-specific algorithms and configuration settings, they are, as much as possible, the "same" pipeline, differing almost entirely in loading instrument defaults from obs packages (§3.4).
+The only other customization is an extra task for handling DECam's inter-chip crosstalk, which does not have an equivalent for Rubin instruments.